 But somewhere along the way, the drink got an adult upgrade that rid it of the lemon, added in some bitters and tossed some good ol’ Bourbon in for some, uh, “panache.”

 We also love the sidecar’s origin story.
-It’s said that it was invented by a U.S. Army Captain in Paris following WWI, and was named after the sidecar motorcycle the sidecar motorcycle he rode in on.
+It’s said that it was invented by a U.S. Army Captain in Paris following WWI, and was named after the sidecar motorcycle he rode in on.
 How bad ass is that?! (recipe)